lwjglgamedev/vulkanbook/bookcontents/chapter-08/chapter-08.md

 }
 ```

-In the vertex shader, we are using a uniform to hold the value of the projection matrix as an uniform.
+In the vertex shader, we are using a uniform to hold the value of the projection matrix as a uniform.
 Therefore, we will need a descriptor
 set for this.
 The push constant just holds the model matrix.
 By changing this, we do not need to store the projection matrix in the push
 constants for each mesh.
 It will be set just once.